AkyunaAkish/introToJavascriptHomework/README.md

 console.log(example);
 ```

-* Go through that same process for all of the mathematical javascript operators (again , except for Exponentiation (\**)) Until you have a comment, variable, and a console.log(); for each of the javascript mathematical operators.
+* Go through that same process for all of the mathematical javascript operators (again, except for Exponentiation (\**)) Until you have a comment, variable, and a console.log(); for each of the javascript mathematical operators.

 * After you finish that , git add, git commit , git push .
 Then (from your fork of this repo on github.com) send a pull request.